qypea/disk-usage-visualizer/Readme.md

 ## Building/running

-1. Install requirements:
+1. Install requirements

+*Dependencies will vary for other systems.
+This is ubuntu*

     sudo apt install e2fsprogs python3-pil
-    # Find the filesystem you want to inspect, check that it is ext*
+    # Find the filesystem you want to inspect, check that it is ext
     mount

 2. Run the script

-* Note that the images generated can be very large if your partition is large*
+*Note that the images generated can be very large if your partition is large*

     ./usage.py /dev/sda1 # Shows image on screen
     ./usage.py /dev/sda1 boot.png # Writes image to file